Friday, 15 September 2017

 I’m afraid I take very little interest in local and national issues.
 This country is reasonably well-run, has few insoluble issues, and is subject to the provisions of liberal democracy.
 Compared with most other places in the world, I think New Zealand really is a paradise on Earth, albeit a little chilly, but with luck global warming will take care even of that.

 My thanks to AA for going to the significant trouble of writing to me.
 I do hope she reads this, and furthermore, replies on this website to which I will respond with the greatest respect.
-I’ve moved on from (though not left) concerns I have about Islamic conquest of the West as I consider it a fait accompli, to those of the West’s ideologies that facilitate it – much more insidious and, in consequence, just as dangerous.
+I’ve moved on from (though not left) concerns I have about Islamic conquest of the West as I consider it a virtual fait accompli, to those of the West’s ideologies that facilitate it – much more insidious and, in consequence, just as dangerous.